splyudovyk/Brealief/README.md

 It has been tested on Google Chrome and Microsoft Edge.

 ## Contributors
 This was a collaboration of a group of high school students.
+We worked together to brainstorm and develop the website, create the content, and test all parts.

 My contributions included:
 - Color palette selection